-- 1 Click Tools ▶ Options ▶ Customization. - 2 In the left pane of the Customization dialog box, click Commands. - 3 Click the Shortcut keys tab. - 4 Choose a shortcut key table from the Shortcut key table list box. - 5 Choose a command category from the top list box. - 6 Click a command in the Commands list. - 7 Click a shortcut key in the Current shortcut keys box. - 8 Click Delete.
+- 1 Click Tools > Options > Customization. - 2 In the left pane of the Options dialog box, click Commands. - 3 Click the Shortcut Keys tab. - 4 Choose a shortcut key table from the Shortcut key table list box. - 5 Choose a command category from the top list box (for example, File). - 6 Click a command in the Commands list (for example, Export).

+- 7 Click a shortcut key in the Current shortcut keys box. - Click Delete.